aisc-org/aisc-model-viewer/src/buckling-i-shaped-beam/commentary.md

 $t_w=0.5~\rm{in.}$, respectively.
 The overall depth of the girder is
 $d=60~\rm{in.}$

-## Lateral-Torsional Buckling Model
+## Lateral-Torsional Buckling Models

-This girder is simply supported and subjected to transverse loads.
+This girder is simply supported and subjected to uniform transverse loads.
 The girder is not subjected to axial compression, but the bending moment caused by the transverse loads generates longitudinal compressive stress in the top half of the girder.
 These stresses make the girder susceptible to lateral-torsional buckling, flange local buckling, and web local buckling.

-Lateral-torsional buckling \([model](./#Lateral-torsional)\) is a type of buckling for a flexural member (e.g., beam or girder) involving deflection out of the plane of bending occurring simultaneously with twist about the shear center of the cross section.
+Lateral-torsional buckling is a type of buckling for a flexural member (e.g., beam or girder) involving deflection out of the plane of bending occurring simultaneously with twist about the shear center of the cross section.